Make beautiful DIY paper lanterns for easy, budget friendly home decor.

 Now it’s time to make the top.
 Start by folding the square base and glueing it together at the tab.

 Quickly place a bead of glue on the bottom of the top box and secure it to the top of the pyramid.
 If you notice any of the glue dried before you were able to secure it, add some more glue on the inside of the box.

 The excess glue will be hidden and the top will be secure.

 Now shape the very top piece.
 There are a couple different shapes but they are easy to fold and secure with glue at the tab.
 Again working quickly, add a bead of glue around the top of the top box and secure the top piece.

-And for the final tip, use plexiglass on the inside of these DIY paper lanterns for a slightly opaque window.
+And finally, use plexiglass or clear plastic craft sheets on the inside of these DIY paper lanterns for a slightly opaque window.
 It also adds some nice weight to the paper lanterns so they will not move.

-Using the hot glue, secure the plexiglass to the inside of the lantern on all four sides.
+Using the hot glue, secure the plexiglass or clear plastic to the inside of the lantern on all four sides.
 Now you are all done.
 Time to use your new DIY paper lanterns as the perfect decor.

 Please note that these lanterns are not for use with a real candle!
 They are made our of paper.
 But there are some absolutely beautiful wax, battery-powered candles that work wonderfully in them.